visit-dav/visit/docs/SphynxDocs/Plots/PlotTypes/SurfacePlot.rst

 Surface color
 """""""""""""

 By default, the Surface plot is colored by the variable value or Z-value as with the Pseudocolor plot.
-The second coloration scheme uses constant coloration where the entire surface is the same color (see
-).
-To choose a coloration scheme, click on the **Constant** or
+The second coloration scheme uses constant coloration where the entire surface is the same color (see :numref:`Figure %s <fig-surfaceplotcolor>`).
+To choose a coloration scheme, click on the
+**Constant**
+or
 **Z-Value**